 Hydrology and hydrogeology

-Consultation with SEPA and Scottish Water has enabled a thorough assessment of the area and the potential effects of the Development.
 A site walkover was conducted in July 2020 to visually inspect surface water features, obtain an understanding of the local topography and drainage patterns and to confirm the information reviewed and collated in the desk-based assessment.

 Peat and ground conditions